-Presence of Mold after a Flood:
+Presence of Mold after a Severe Weather Event:

-After a flood, excess moisture and standing water contribute to the growth of mold in homes and other buildings.
+Excess moisture and standing water contribute to the growth of mold in homes and other buildings.

 Steps can be taken to prevent mold growth if wet items are cleaned and dried within 24 to 48 hours.
 Make sure